 Find an Early Recovery Life Skills Group in Colorado at Mile High Recovery Center

-If you or a loved one are struggling with addiction or are in early recovery but in danger of relapse, Mile High Recovery Center can help.
-Our caring and professional staff can equip you with life skills in early recovery to help you maintain sobriety.
-Call 855.796.2102 or contact us online to learn recovery life skills in Colorado.
+If you or a loved one is struggling with addiction or in early recovery but in danger of relapse, contact Mile High Recovery Center today at 303-268-2144.
+Our caring and compassionate staff of professionals can equip you with life skills in early recovery to help you maintain sobriety.